First constraint on the weak mixing angle using direct detection experiments: Analysis Results

 Given the \cevns differential event rate in Eq.\,\eqref{eq:diffrate} as a function of energy, we convert it into a differential event rate as a function of the number of electrons ($n_e$) for the unpaired data sample of PandaX-4T using

 The PandaX-4T exposure ($\mathcal{E}$) is $1.04$ ton-year.
-For charge yield, we use the best-fit value of the same given in Fig.\,4 of Ref.\,\cite{PandaX:2024muv}.
+For charge yield, $Q_y$, we use the best-fit model of the same given in Fig.\,4 of Ref.\,\cite{PandaX:2024muv}.
 We have also used the selection efficiency from Fig.\,1 of Ref.\,\cite{PandaX:2024muv}, as the region of interest efficiency is already included in the charge yield.
-This approach reproduces the PandaX-4T $^8$B event rate appreciably, with a maximum difference of $15\%$.
+This approach reproduces the PandaX-4T $^8$B event rate appreciably, with a difference in the best-fit event rate of $\sim 10\%$.

 For the XENONnT $^8$B data, we utilized the top panel of Fig.\,2 in Ref.\,\cite{XENON:2024ijk}.
 The event rate for each corrected S2 (cS2) bin is calculated using